se-edu/learningresources/contents/regex/Regex.md

                Anderson..............................................
 ```

 Every character after `Anderson` matches `.*`, resulting in scanning the entire string!
-Ant not only that, the Regex also has to backtrack one character at a time, until it reaches `Anderson Pearson ` and `Cooper` can be matched.
+And not only that, the Regex also has to backtrack one character at a time, until it reaches `Anderson Pearson ` and `Cooper` can be matched.
 This results in an O(String length) complexity even for the best case, which is bad considering we can write a brute force search that terminates after O(Regex length) in the best case.

 ### Catastrophic Backtracking